HaxeFoundation/hashlink/libs/os/README.md

-hlclip
+hlos
 =====

-HLCLIP is a clipboard abstraction for accessing text on clipboard.
+HLOS is a operating system abstraction for small functionalities (like accessing clipboard etc).

 In order to compile, download the repository from (https://github.com/dacap/clip) and put it in `include/clip`.